How to Pick the Right Carpet Type

 3. Check the Warranty Terms

-Check the wear and appearance retention warranty terms when picking a carpet type.
+Check the wear and appearance retention warranty terms when picking a carpet.
 Fade resistance and stain and soil warranty terms are also worth considering.
-Notable brands also offer fade resistance and installation warranties.
+Some notable brands offer fade resistance and installation warranties.

-The best carpeting companies offer a 10- to the 20-year warranty on texture retention.
+The best carpeting companies offer a 10-20-year warranty on texture retention.
 Under this warranty, the carpet should keep its appearance under normal foot traffic.
 High-quality carpets tend to have such warranty conditions.

 4. Consider the Installation Criteria

 Before installing a new carpet, you need to remove the existing one and clean the subfloor.
 The rooms should be clear of any furniture or obstructions.
-You need specialty tools to measure the space, trim, and anchor.
 Hiring a professional is ideal for wall-to-wall carpeting.

 5. Check the Pile Type

 Most carpet piles are either woven or tufted.
 Interlocking the carpet fibers creates a flat, seamless woven rug.
-They’re woven on looms.
 Woven carpets are durable because their fibers are interwoven and difficult to pull out.

 6. Consider the Carpet’s Construction